Privacy notice for clients and 3rd parties

 This Privacy Notice relates to all Malcolm Hollis clients, who are a business (and individuals associated with them) or individuals, all 3rd party businesses and individuals who work with Malcolm Hollis to provide a service of whom may be a supplier, contractor, sub-contractor or referrer of business for example.

 When providing you with our services we will collect information on individuals connected to your business.
 This information may be collected from you or other independent sources.
-All relevant individuals will have access to this Privacy Notice and if you, or anyone else on your behalf, has provided or provides personal information to us on an individual connected to your business, you or they must first ensure that you or they have the authority to do so.
+All relevant individuals will have access to this Privacy Notice and if you, or anyone else on your behalf, has provided or provides personal information to us about an individual connected to your business, you or they must first ensure that you or they have the authority to do so, and that you have provided access to this Privacy Notice to ensure that they are informed.

 Which products and services does the Privacy Notice relate to?

 The notice applies to all products and services offered and provided by Malcolm Hollis.
-This includes:
+This includes but is not limited to:

 - Access Consultancy